cotes2020/jekyll-theme-chirpy/_posts/01GCP/Compute/VM/2021-01-01-ComputeEngine.md

 - <font color=red> Lift and shift </font>

 - choice:
-  - have <font color=blue> complete control over your infrastructure </font>
+  - have <font color=LightSlateBlue> complete control over your infrastructure </font>
     - maximum flexibility
     - for people who prefer to manage those server instances themselves.
     - customize operating systems and even run applications that rely on a mix of operating systems.
-  - best option <font color=blue> if other computing options don't support your applications or requirements </font>
+  - best option <font color=LightSlateBlue> if other computing options don't support your applications or requirements </font>
     - easily lift and shift your on-premises workloads into GCP without rewriting the applications or making any changes.